Asthma in Teens and Adults - When to Call a Doctor

 If you have been getting

-treatment for 1 to 3 months but are not improving, ask your doctor whether you
+treatment for 1 to 3 months but aren't improving, ask your doctor if you

 need to see an asthma specialist.